I’ve been pondering kitchen indoor herb gardens for a while now, so I thought I’d have a root around to see what ideas are flourishing out there.

 Personally, I love the towering banks of pockets and troughs that make up entire plant walls, the multiplicity accomplishes exciting impact from simple additions, but for now I think just the one shelf will do for me, my plants will all be dead by next week anyway!

-If you’re planning an indoor herb garden or salad wall, we’d love to see a pic of the finished project!
+If you’re planning any of the indoor herb gardens or salad walls seen above, or something completely different, we’d love to see a pic of the finished project!
 Send it using our quick Submission Form!